Climate Change Indicators in the United States

 - Some parts of the United States have experienced greater increases in precipitation than others.
 A few areas such as the Southwest have seen a decrease in precipitation (see Figure 3).
 However, not all of these regional trends are statistically significant.

 Precipitation can have wide-ranging effects on human well-being and ecosystems.
 Rainfall, snowfall, and the timing of snowmelt can all affect the amount of water available for drinking, irrigation, and industry, and can also determine what types of animals and plants (including crops) can survive in a particular place.
 Changes in precipitation can disrupt a wide range of natural processes, particularly if these changes occur more quickly than plant and animal species can adapt.

 As average temperatures at the Earth’s surface rise (see the U.S. and Global Temperature indicator), more evaporation occurs, which, in turn, increases overall precipitation.
 Therefore, a warming climate is expected to increase precipitation in many areas.
 However, just as precipitation patterns vary across the world, so will the precipitation effects of climate change.
 By shifting the wind patterns and ocean currents that drive the world’s climate system, climate change will also cause some areas to experience decreased precipitation.
 In addition, higher temperatures lead to more evaporation, so increased precipitation will not necessarily increase the amount of water available for drinking, irrigation, and industry (see the Drought indicator).

 About the Indicator

 Data from the early 20th century are somewhat less precise because there were fewer stations collecting measurements at the time.
-To ensure that overall trends are reliable, the data have been adjusted where possible to account for any biases that might be introduced by station moves, changes in measurement instruments, and other changes.
+To ensure that overall trends are reliable, the data have been adjusted where possible to account for any biases that might be introduced by factors such as station relocation or changes in measurement instruments.